lognog2/silly-continent/README.md

 ## How to edit/play

 - You can directly edit the mod files through GitHub (look up a tutorial if you're not sure how)
-- The mod is not yet playable but when it is, place the sboob folder (not the silly-continent folder) in \Documents\Paradox Interactive\Europa Universalis IV\mod
+- The mod is not yet playable but when it is, place the sboob folder in \Documents\Paradox Interactive\Europa Universalis IV\mod
 - Original game files are located in \Steam\steamapps\common\Europa Universalis IV

 ## Modding rules